CLOSE ×

 Savour the world

-Gratitude isn’t just about the people in your life, your job or the things you buy – you can also be grateful for the natural world.
+Gratitude isn’t just about the people in your life, your job or the things you have – you can also be grateful for the natural world.
 In fact, spending time outside can give you a much deeper appreciation for everything around you.
-Try taking some time over the long weekend to go for a walk and appreciate the wonders of the world around you, from the tiniest little lichens to the cloud formations overhead.
+Try taking some time over the long weekend to go for a walk and appreciate the wonders of the world around you, from the rustle of the leaves underfoot to the sun filtering through the trees overhead.
 Use all five senses to find extra things to appreciate.

 Want more information on healthy living and health-care delivery sent directly to your inbox?
 Subscribe to our newsletter to get all of our content first!